jrudolph/sbt-optimizer/README.md

 enablePlugins(net.virtualvoid.optimizer.SbtOptimizerPlugin)
 ```

+After a task has been executed, the plugin will print statistics about the run as explained below.

 ## Explanation of the output

 A line will be printed for every executed task that was running long enough to occupy a character